ponylang/pony-tutorial/CONTRIBUTING.md

 * Changes to the content
 * Change to where the content appears in the Table of Contents
-* Change to where the markdown file for the pattern is stored in the repo
+* Change to where the markdown file for the content is stored in the repo

 Be sure to keep your PR to a single topic or logical change.
 If you are working on multiple changes, make sure they are each on their own branch and that